Droylsden F.C.: History

 Droylsden were originally formed at the invitation of Joseph Cropper, the landlord of the Butchers Arms public house, to play behind the pub.
-After twenty years of friendlies and local leagues (including winning the Ashton & District League in 1913–14) disbandment, reformations and changes of strip, the club emerged from World War I the sole survivors amongst the village teams, and as members of the Manchester League.
+After twenty years of friendlies and local leagues (including winning the Ashton & District League in 1913–14), disbandment, reformations, and changes of strip, the club emerged from the First World War as the sole survivors amongst the village teams, and as members of the Manchester League.

 The club also adopted their now traditional colours of red and white, the inspiration for the unusual nickname of The Bloods.

 Two games in the 1921 Manchester Junior Cup Final against Hyde United who were in the Manchester Football League attracted over 15,000 fans to see Hyde prevail.
 However, the Bloods had their revenge two years later, taking the Cup from their local rivals.

 The 1930s was the era of Droylsden's record goal scorer, Ernest "Gilly" Gillibrand, scorer of 275 goals in just four seasons.
 Gilly's goals saw Droylsden to the Manchester League Championship in 1931 and again in 1933, and in the latter season he aided Droylsden to the third qualifying round in their first season in the FA Cup.

 In 1936, the club successfully applied to join the Lancashire Combination and, a season later, became a nursery club to Manchester City, whose A team played at the Butcher's Arms.
 City's surplus players were available to play for Droylsden, but the link disqualified the club from appearing in the FA Cup.

 When other competitions were suspended in 1939 at the start of World War II, Droylsden entered the war-time regionalised Cheshire League.
 They remained in that competition, which was regarded in some quarters as being on a par with the Football League Third Division North, and reaching their highest ever league position as runners-up in their second season in 1945–46.
 However, the club could not build on that start and, four seasons later, failed in their second successive bid for re-election.
 Worse was to come with the sale of the Butcher's Arms lease to Belle Vue FC, who renamed themselves Droylsden United.
 All of which meant that the Bloods were forced out to the nearby Moorside Trotting Stadium, affectionately referred to by fans as 'Pork Park'.
 The town was not big enough to support two clubs, especially with bad feeling between them, and after the local council bought the ground, a merger was negotiated.